kevinveenbirkenbach/cymais/roles/cmp-db-docker-proxy/README.md

   Leverages the `cmp-db-docker` role to stand up your containerized database (PostgreSQL, MariaDB, etc.) with backups and user management.

 - **Reverse Proxy**
-  Includes the `srv-web-proxy-domain` role to configure a proxy (e.g. nginx) for routing HTTP(S) traffic to your database UI or management endpoint.
+  Includes the `srv-proxy-6-6-domain` role to configure a proxy (e.g. nginx) for routing HTTP(S) traffic to your database UI or management endpoint.